 Once the collection has closed, final databases are created, which allows the Department’s statisticians to prepare for publication.
 At this stage data provided is investigated by statisticians for any anomalies not picked up by the validation checks when the data was uploaded by providers.

-Any provider that has a very large drop in staff numbers from 2021/22 to 2022/23 was flagged.
+Any provider that has a very large drop in staff numbers from between current academic year and the previous academic year was flagged.
 All flagged providers were investigated on a case-by-case basis to assess whether this could be a legitimate return, for example, due to a merger between two providers.
 Where a reason was not found, these flagged providers were removed from the data.
-After checks were completed, 26 (1.7%) providers had their data removed.
 Once a provider's data has been removed, they are classed as a non-responding provider in terms of our scaling methodology.
 This is analogous to the provider's anomalous data being replaced with an average value for the number of staff working in that provider, depending on provider type.

 Following data checks and quality assurance, the publication can be released.
 This signals the availability of the data for use by the department, further education providers, the general public (including in reply to Freedom of Information requests) and to independent analysts and researchers.